 - Punny Name: The blog's name is a play on his initials.

-- Sarcasm Mode: Does this occasionally in his regular reviews, but takes this Up to Eleven when he goes negative.
+- Sarcasm Mode: Does this occasionally in his regular reviews, but especially when he goes negative.

 - Shown Their Work: He'll go into detailed background about some aspect of what he's reviewing, such as an actor or writer's background, details of a film's production, or anything else he seems to find noteworthy.